 Managing Your Personal and Work Information in Workday

-Your Personal Information in Workday includes your home and mailing address(es), date of birth, gender, ethnicity and military status.
-You can update this information using the procedures in the resources below; note that certain changes to your personal information require verification.
+The Personal Information you can update in Workday includes your home and mailing address(es), date of birth, gender, ethnicity and military status; note that certain changes to your personal information require verification.